-In order to deem the critical links and intersection improvements reasonably funded, the Clark County Council has to officially make financial decisions that fund the necessary projects.
+In order to deem the critical links and intersection improvements reasonably funded, the Clark County Council has to officially make financial decisions that reasonably fund the necessary projects.
 Until, those official decisions are made by Council the urban holding overlays cannot be removed from the Comprehensive Plan and Zoning maps.
-The proposal to remove the urban holding overlays includes a DA that offers financial contributions from the developer.
+The subject properties are proposing a development agreement that ensures private financing contributions.
 Those financial contributions are necessary for the county to reasonable fund the necessary transportation projects.